openaps/docs/docs/docs/walkthrough/phase-0/setup-edison.md

   - Open a terminal window and type `sudo screen /dev/ttyUSB0 115200` or similar.
 If you do not have screen installed you can install with `sudo apt-get install screen`.

 ### If you're using a Windows PC for console:
   - Go to Control Panel\All Control Panel Items\Device Manager\Ports\ and look for USB Serial Port COMXX.
-  - Open PuTTY, change from SSH to Serial, and connect to that COMXX port.
-  - Make sure you change the Speed(baudrate) from 9600 to 115200.
+If you have multiple and unsure of which is the port you need: Make note of existing ports.
+Unplug the cable from the Explorer board.
+Notice which port disappears. this is the port you are looking for.
+  - Right-click on that port.
+Choose Properties.
+Change the speed (baudrate) to 115200
+  - Open PuTTY, change from SSH to Serial.
+It normally defaults to Com1 and speed of 9600.
+Change the Com number to the number you found when you plugged into the Explorer board.
+Change the speed to 115200 to match the settings you updated in the last step.
   - Once you've made those changes, Click on OPEN at the bottom of your Putty configuration wondow.
+  - The PUTTY window will open and only show a cursor box.
-You may need to click on Enter on your key board a few times.
+   - You may need to click on Enter on your key board a few times.

 ### If you're using a Mac for console:
   - Open a terminal window and type `sudo screen /dev/tty.usbserial-* 115200` If necessary, replace the '*' with your Edison UART serial number, obtained using lsusb.

 ### All platforms:
   - Once the screen comes up, press enter a few times to wake things up.
 This will give you a "console" view of what is happening on your Edison.
   - Now you will see a login prompt for the edison on the console screen.
-Login with username root and no password.
+Login using the username "root" and no password.
 This will have us ready to reboot from the command line when we are ready.

 ## Flashing image onto the Edison